James6xie/fm-orchestrator/docs/VIRTUAL_MODULES.rst

   module in the disttag of the RPMS being built.
 If the stream is not the appropriate value, then this can be overridden with a custom value using this property.
 This value can't contain a dash, since that is an invalid character in the disttag.
-- ``default_modules_url`` -  the URL to the list of modules, in the format of ``name:stream`` separated by new lines, to include as default modules for any module that buildrequires this module.
+- ``use_default_modules`` - denotes if MBS should include default modules associated with it.
+The default modules are taken from the SCM repo configured in the ``default_modules_scm_url`` xmd field or in the MBS configuration ``default_modules_scm_url`` as a fallback.
 Any default modules with conflicting streams will be ignored as well as any default module not found in the MBS database.
 This field only applies to base modules.
+- ``default_modules_scm_url`` - the SCM repo to find the default modules associated with the base module.
+If this is not specified, the MBS configuration ``default_modules_scm_url`` is used instead.
+See the ``use_default_modules`` xmd field for more information.

 Virtual Streams